Traveling on your golfing holidays will involve flying with golf clubs. Lugging your clubs along is not always the most exciting prospect.

 How Much Does it Cost to Fly with Golf Clubs?

 There are many airlines that will fly you and your golf clubs to your holiday or travel destination.
-To ensure that your trip starts on the right footing, you should research the airlines that fly the route before finalizing your decision and purchase the tickets.
+To ensure that your trip starts on the right footing, you should research the airlines that fly the route before finalizing your decision and purchasing the tickets.

 Let’s take a look at the price and offerings from some of the most popular airlines:

 Golf Clubs on Southwest Airlines

 Do golf bags fly free on Southwest Airlines?

 The Southwest Airlines golf club policy allows you to check 2 bags in for free which conforms to its requirements.

 According to Southwest golf bag policy, you can check your golf clubs in as one of the 2 free baggage provided it does not exceed the 50-pound and 62-inch limit for free baggage.